SCIInstitute/SCI-Solver_FEM/README.md

 ==============

  * Git, CMake (3.0+ recommended), and the standard system build environment tools.
  * You will need a CUDA Compatible Graphics card.
-See <a href="https://developer.nvidia.com/cuda-gpus">here</a>.
+See <a href="https://developer.nvidia.com/cuda-gpus">here</a> You will also need to be sure your card has CUDA compute capability of at least 2.0.
  * SCI-Solver_FEM is compatible with the latest CUDA toolkit (7.0).
 Download <a href="https://developer.nvidia.com/cuda-downloads">here</a>.
  * This project has been tested on OpenSuse 12.3 (Dartmouth) on NVidia GeForce GTX 570 HD, Windows 7 on NVidia GeForce GTX 775M, and OSX 10.10 on NVidia GeForce GTX 775M.
  * If you have a CUDA compatible card with the above operating systems, and are experiencing issues, please contact the repository owners.